isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution386.md

 ---
-title: Dough sheeter allows the sheeting and stretching of a variety of dough/products into different thickness.
-Examples of doughs/products include puff pastry, danish bread, croissant, pie, cookie, strudel, marzipan, pizza, fondant.
-The dough sheeter will allow pastry chefs to roll out dough to a specific thickness consistently in a short period of time.
-Grant support 80% of cost of equipment, up to $30,000 grant
+title: Dough Sheeter
 permalink: /productivity-solutions-grant/solutionrepo/solution386
 ---

 ### Description

+Dough sheeter allows the sheeting and stretching of a variety of dough/products into different thickness.
+Examples of doughs/products include puff pastry, danish bread, croissant, pie, cookie, strudel, marzipan, pizza, fondant.

+The dough sheeter will allow pastry chefs to roll out dough to a specific thickness consistently in a short period of time.

+Grant support: 80% of cost of equipment, up to $30,000 grant

 ### Details of Solution